tonifrankola/docs-monitor/product-updates/syskit-monitor-8-4-release-note.md

 ---
-title: We have just released SysKit Monitor – 8.4.0
+title: SysKit Monitor 8.4.0 - Release Note
 description: This article describes a couple of improvements and bug fixes delivered in SysKit Monitor – 8.4.0.
 author: Andrea Budisa
 date: 26/7/2017